jimmykallhagen/Nordix/README.md

 #### **Virtual Machine**
 Nordix will offer VM solutions for everyone
+- tool to automatically create a bridge network that the VM uses directly.
+- Ready-made package solutions for the VM
+- Ready-made command lines setup with optimal flags for VM
+- zfsbootmenu provides seamless command line switching

-- Run Windows on ZFS without needing a Virtio drive, ZVOL offers the solution to give Windows a "real" NVMe to install NTFS on.<br>
+- Run Windows on ZFS without needing a Virtio drive, ZVOL offers the solution to give Windows a "real" NVMe to install NTFS on.
 The only difference is that it is a ZFS block, so you get ARC caching, checksums, snapshots on Windows.
-- VM should be so good, and easily accessible.
+- VM should be good, fun and easily accessible.
  - ![puppetmaster](/image/puppet-master-windows.png)
 ### Will be finalized later after ISO is released and Nordix is fully functional and tested
 - [ ] GUI for a guided setup with ZVOL, ready-made templates for the common operating systems